tesseractcollective/react-graphql/README.md

 # React GraphQL

 This library provides hooks and components to easily interact with opinionated graphql APIs.
-It includes patters do create paginated lists, admin interface data grids, and edit views.
+It includes patterns do create paginated lists, admin interface data grids, and edit views.

 Supported GraphQL APIs:
 - Hasura